 While we were on our tour we got to see the labeling being done by hand, underscoring the artisanal wine production process.
 Only 15,000 boxes are produced each year with 80% reserved for exportation primarily to Brazil and the U.S.

 After the tour, we were led to the gardens underneath a gorgeous Walnut tree overlooking the amazing Andes.
 Here we got to try 3 Chile wines.
 One Rosé, one Syrah and the signature wine from the vineyard – Cabernet Sauvignon.

 We really enjoyed these wines and particularly the Rosé (2014).
 We ended up taking a bottle with us.
 The Cabernet Sauvignon (2013) and Syrah Reserva (2014) were also smooth, rich and easy to drink.
 While we enjoyed both reds, we really liked the Cabernet Sauvignon.
 Either way, you can’t go wrong with the Chile wines from Viña Aquitania.

 We really enjoyed the experience at Viña Aquitania.
-Our tour guide was very knowledgeable about the Chile wines as well as the different wine growing regions in Chile.
+Our tour guide was very knowledgeable about the wines as well as the different wine growing regions in Chile.
 It is a small winery, so the tour goes by quickly.
-However the reward of the delicious wines in the garden, makes it worth visiting.
-Costs for the tour was CLP 8,000 per person or about USD 11.30 per person.
-A must visit vineyard.

 Though the tour was informative, it felt very rote and mechanical with pieces of information being parceled out at “specific points” on the tour.
 It felt more like “work” for the tour guide, rather than “a passion.”
-This was disappointing as we had hoped for a fun experience.
+We were disappointed as we had hoped for a fun experience.